venatisriya/final-project/README.md

 A package for performing data analysis with different models given a data frame.
 Three data analysis models are provided - **Linear Regression, Decision Tree, Random Forest**.
 Additionally, supporting functions are provided to extract statistical values and plots.
+The novelty is the flexibility provided to perform data analysis directly on a data frame instead of performing data preprocessing.

 ### Package Functions